simplepie/coding-standards/README.md

 1. Any _short-hand_ refrences to software licenses should use the [SPDX identifier](https://spdx.org/licenses/).

-1. Data types (if they are classes) can either be fully-qualified, or can match a valid namespace alias.
+1. Data types (if they are classes) should match a valid namespace alias (if `use`d), or a fully-qualified class name if the class has not been imported.

    ```php
    /**